shreykumar33/fealtyx-task-bug-tracker/README.md

 ### Prerequisites

-- Node.js and npm installed on your machine.
+- Ensure you have Node.js and npm installed on your machine.

 ### Installation